NiklasEi/gamebox/README.md

 Token are a currency provided by GameBox.
 They can be awarded for won games and can be used to sell items or other things in the [GameBox shop](#shop).

-They can be accessed and manipulated through the [API](#api) and through admin commands.
+They can be accessed and given/taken through the [API](#api) and through admin commands.

 ### Shop